Volume Spread Analysis

 Where Volume Spread Analysis Comes From

-The practical distinction matters more than the biography: VSA belongs to the same price-volume family as Wyckoff analysis, but it focuses more narrowly on the relationship between volume, spread, close location, and background context.
+VSA belongs to the same price-volume family as Wyckoff analysis, but it usually presents the reading through bar-by-bar comparisons of volume, spread, close location, and background context.

 Simple Volume Spread Analysis Example